Distinguishing types of correlated errors in superconducting qubits: Measurements in a second dilution refrigerator

 We additionally took data with the device $\mathrm{d_1}$ in another DR, DR2, which was also precooled with a PT that had a frequency of $\approx$ 1.4 Hz.
 The distribution of filter score vs. exponential decay decay lifetime is shown in Fig.~\ref{fig:filter_vs_decay}(B).
 Given that PT-induced events were about 100 times more common than radiation-induced events in the DR1 dataset, it is clear that the PT-induced events were not occurring in this dataset.
 We note that DR1 and DR2 were in different buildings, possibly resulting in a different ionizing radiation rate between the two measurements.
 Data from DR2 is also shown in the bottom panels of Figs.~\ref{fig:relax_ts} and \ref{fig:psds}, in green.
 Even when the PT was on in DR2, there were no large correlated qubit errors at the PT frequency.

 Although there were many other differences between the two DRs, we have also consistently observed higher $T_1$ and $T_2$ times for the same device in DR2.
-In DR2, we measured an average $T_1$ of 38 \unit{\mu s} and an average $T_2$ of 36 \unit{\mu s}, and in DR2 we measured an average $T_1$ of 76 \unit{\mu s} and an average $T_2$ of 79 $\mu s$.
-Based on the improvement in $T_1$ after turning off the PT in DR1, as estimated in Section \ref{sec:PToff}, this improvement in DR2 is likely partially, although not fully, due to the lack of PT-induced correlated errors.
-One full set of $T_1$ and $T_2$ values for the 10 qubits in each DR is shown in Table \ref{tab:T1_T2}.
+In DR1, we measured an average $T_1$ of 38 \unit{\micro s} and an average $T_2$ of 36 \unit{\micro s}, and in DR2 we measured an average $T_1$ of 76 \unit{\micro s} and an average $T_2$ of 79 \unit{\micro s}.
+Based on the improvement in $T_1$ after turning off the PT in DR1, as estimated in Section~\ref{sec:PToff}, this improvement in DR2 is likely partially, although not fully, due to the lack of PT-induced correlated errors.
+Full sets of $T_1$ and $T_2$ values for the 10 qubits in DR1 and DR2 are shown in Table \ref{tab:T1_T2}.

 We hypothesize that the lack of PT-induced correlated errors in DR2 was due to a different vibration environment in DR2 compared to DR1, which we investigated with an accelerometer, as described in the following section.